-- Start Computer Setup.

-- Computers or tablets with keyboards:

-- 1. Turn off the computer.

-- 2. Press the power button, and when the HP logo appears, press f10 to enter Computer Setup.

-- Tablets without keyboards:

-- Turn off the tablet.
-1. - 2.
+- 1. Start Computer Setup. - Computers or tablets with keyboards: - 1.
+Turn off the computer. - 2.
+Press the power button, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - 1.
+Turn off the tablet. - 2.
 Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - Select Security, select Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press enter. - 3.
 Select the hard drive you want to protect, and then press enter. - 4.
-Select Enable DriveLock and then press enter. - Carefully read the warning. - Follow the on-screen instructions to set a DriveLock user password and enable DriveLock. - To exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes.
-7.
+Select Enable DriveLock and then press enter. - 5.
+Carefully read the warning. - 6.
+Follow the on-screen instructions to set a DriveLock user password and enable DriveLock. - To save your changes and exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.